Tamassos: Necropolis

 North-east of Aphrodite's temple lies the necropolis of Tamassos.
 In addition, three cemeteries are located in the region.
-One dates back to the Bronze Age / Copper, another to the Archaic period, whilst the third belongs to the Hellenistic era and the times of Roman rule.
+One dates back to the Bronze Age/Copper Age, another to the Archaic period, whilst the third belongs to the Hellenistic era and the Roman period.

 Most of the Bronze Age cemetery is probably close to the Lambertes barrow (south-east of the Politiko village).
 South-west of the "Agios Herakleidios" monastery, a tomb belonging to the Middle Bronze era was dug up in 1963.
 Yet another tomb from the latter part of the Bronze Age was excavated south-east of the monastery, in the region between the present-day nunnery and the Lambertes barrow.

-The Archaic era cemetery is located south-west of the village, between the region's two rivers, of which one is the torrential Pediaios, which waters most of Nicosia District and particularly the fertile area of Mesaoria (now part of North Cyprus).
+The Archaic era cemetery is located south-west of the village, between the region's two rivers, of which one is the torrential Pediaios, which waters most of Nicosia District and particularly the fertile area of Mesaoria.

 The Hellenistic/Roman cemetery is found on a slope north-west of Politiko, where the "Agios Mnason" monastery once existed.

 Many shrines also seem to have existed around the ancient city of Tamassos.
-This can be proven by the presence of the Archaic earthen statue and the famous bronze statue of Apollo found in the area.
+This can be proven by the presence of the Archaic earthen statue and the Chatsworth Head was found in the area.

-Nowadays the two monasteries of St Herakleidios and St Mnason are believed to be important monuments of the region.
+Nowadays the two monasteries of Saint Herakleidios and Saint Mnason are believed to be important monuments of the region.

 Royal tombs

 The two royal tombs discovered are proof of the city's wealth during the Archaic era, due to their fine construction.

-Recently, six unique life-size, limestone, undamaged sculptures were discovered in the royal necropolis, of which two represented sphinxes and four represented lions in a crouching position.
+Recently, six unique, undamaged, life-size, limestone, sculptures were discovered in the royal necropolis, of which two represented sphinxes and four represented lions in a crouching position.
 The exquisite sculptures date from the 6th century BC.